20 Fun Things to Do With Kids in Savannah, GA

 Things to check out include a fun outdoor playground, reading nook, and exploration maze.
 There are also certified educators on-site to tell stories and make visiting the museum more fun and educational.
 If you're in Savannah with young kids, you have to visit the Savannah Children's Museum!

-Accommodations in close proximity to the Savannah Childrens Museum
+🏨 Places to stay near the Savannah Childrens Museum

 Explore the Juliette Gordon Low Birthplace